atharaq/atharaq.github.io/computability/lesson15.md

 That means that the **cardinality** of the set of all languages over $\Sigma^\*$ is the same as the cardinaliyt of the set of all *subsets* of $\mathbb{N}$.
 In other words, it's the same as the cardinality of $\mathcal{P}(\mathbb{N})$.

 We've seen many infinite sets today: all of them can be put in bijection with $\mathbb{N}$.
 But it turns out that not *every* infinite set is countably infinite!
 There are **uncountable** infinite sets as well! $\mathcal{P}(\mathbb{N})$ is one example of such an uncountable set.
 That means: there is no bijection between $\mathbb{N}$ and $\mathcal{P}(\mathbb{N})$!

+# Pre-work

+On Moodle, I posted a PDF of a section from *Godel, Escher, Bach: an Eternal Golden Braid*.
+In this section, we see "one half" of a telephone conversation between Achilles and the Tortoise.
+You may remember the characters of Achilles and the Tortoise from Zeno's paradoxes.
+In this book, there are several "dialogues" between these characters that illustrate some sort of logic game or puzzle.

+Read this section, and on Moodle, give your best guess as to the answers to the "ADAC" and "HE" puzzles.
+See if you can figure out what this might have to do with the concept of "decidability".